eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.framework.core/src/org/eclipse/osee/framework/core/grammar/PLE_applicability_tags.md

 | `Feature[A]` 4a `End Feature` <br> `Feature[A]` 5a `End Feature` | 2b | 4c | 4d | `Feature[A]` 4e `End Feature` <br> `Feature[A]` 5e `End Feature` |
 | ~~`Feature[A]` 6a~~ | ~~6b~~ | ~~6c`End Feature`~~ | ~~6d~~  | ~~6e~~ |

+## Substitution Tags
+- ``=[substitution_name]``
+- The substitution tag will be replaced with the value defined in the PLE model for the product configuration for the projection
+- No whitespace is allowed in the substitution_name or between '=' and '['
+- Use all CAPS for the substitution_name

 ## Previewing Change Reports/Diffs